dtcenter/METplotpy/docs/Users_Guide/stratosphere_diagnostics.rst

 is based on code provided by Zach D. Lawrence (CIRES/CU, NOAA/PSL) and the **directional_means.py** module is based on the pyzome package (also provided by Zach Lawrence).
-A `METplus use case <https://metplus.readthedocs.io/en/develop/generated/model_applications/s2s/UserScript_obsERA_obsOnly_Stratosphere.html#sphx-glr-generated-model-applications-s2s-userscript-obsera-obsonly-stratosphere-py>`_ illustrates how to use the directiona_means module to calculate zonal and meridional means on sample data.
+A `METplus use case <https://metplus.readthedocs.io/en/develop/generated/model_applications/s2s/UserScript_obsERA_obsOnly_Stratosphere.html#sphx-glr-generated-model-applications-s2s-userscript-obsera-obsonly-stratosphere-py>`_ illustrates how to use the **directional_means** module to calculate zonal and meridional means on sample data.

 Required Packages